 Flu vaccinations are also recommended for some adults who are more likely to get seriously ill if they get flu.
 You are eligible for a free flu vaccine if you are pregnant, over 50, or have certain health conditions – click here for more information to see who is eligible.

 'Flu isn't serious, so my child doesn't need a flu vaccine' and 'My children never get ill, so they don't need the vaccine'

 It is tempting to think that flu is no worse than a bad cold, but in fact it is a serious disease which can infect anyone.
 Although most children do not become severely unwell with flu, in children with other medical conditions (heart or lung problems or weakened immune systems), flu can lead to hospitalisation or even death.
 In addition, children are superspreaders of flu, which means that even if they are mildly affected, they can easily infect other family members, such as grandparents or people with medical conditions who may become extremely unwell.

 'My child is outside of the age range for routinely receiving the flu vaccine.
 Should I arrange for them to have it anyway?'

-Although it is recommended that all children between 2 years of age and up to the age of 13 years (year 9 at school) have the flu vaccine, there are a large number of children outside of this age range that should also have it.
+Although the flu vaccine is recommended for all children aged 2 years and over (aged 2 on 31st August), there are some children aged 6 months-2 years of age who should also have it.
 This is because they have medical conditions that mean that they are at higher risk of getting severe infection if they are infected with flu.
 This includes children with:

 If your child falls into any of these categories, please book them in to your GP practice to have it given (pharmacies are unable to give the flu vaccine to children aged under 18 years).
 If your child misses their vaccine at school; it is likely that they can attend a community clinic to have it given; simply contact your local school-aged vaccination service (your child’s school will have the contact details).